History of Boeing in Timeline

 2022: Further Technical Problems and Delay for 777X

-In 2022, further technical problems were discovered in the Boeing 777X, leading to another delay in its release until 2025.
+In 2022, after further technical problems were discovered in the aircraft, the release of the Boeing 777X was delayed again until 2025.

-In February 2023, Boeing announced plans to lay off approximately 2,000 workers from its finance and human resources departments.
+In February 2023, Boeing announced plans for laying off approximately 2,000 of its workers from finances and human resources.

-March 2023: Boeing Disputes Pain and Suffering of Crash Victims
+March 2023: Boeing Disputes Pain and Suffering Claims

-In March 2023, Boeing disputed in court filings that the victims of Ethiopian Airlines Flight 302 (2019 crash) experienced any pain and suffering in the final six minutes as the plane was nosediving into the ground.
+In March 2023, Boeing disputed in court filings that the victims of Ethiopian Airlines Flight 302 (2019 crash) experienced any pain and suffering during the final moments of the 737 MAX crash.

 In May 2023, Boeing acquired autonomous eVTOL air taxi startup Wisk Aero.